 Understanding Part-Time 4WD Systems

-In off road conditions the differences in speed can be absorbed through slippery conditions and tire slippage caused by uneven surfaces.
+In off-road conditions, 4H is ideal since the differences in rotational speeds between the front and rear driveshafts can be absorbed through slippery conditions and tire slippage caused by uneven surfaces.
+So for it to function properly, there needs to be a small level of slippage.

-On firm dry road surfaces, only 2WD should be engaged with a temporary 4WD or in the case of a AWD the center diff lock should be disengaged.
-This will prevent excessive tire ware, high gas consumption and drive-line component damage.
+On firm, dry road surfaces, only 2WD or 2H should be engaged with a part-time 4WD, or in the case of a permanent 4WD, the center diff lock should be disengaged and unlocked.
+This will prevent tire damage, excessive fuel consumption, and expensive damage to drive-line components.

 Understanding How Differentials Work

-Differentials are an integral part of all 4 Wheel drives.
-The wheels receive power from the engine via a driveshaft.
-The main function of the differential is to allow both wheels on the axle to turn at varied RPM or speeds when receiving power from the engine. when taking a turn the wheels on the outside needs to rotate at a higher speed to the wheels on the inside of the bend. if the wheels where connected by a solid driveshaft then the wheels will have to slip in order to successfully turn.
+Differentials are an integral part of every 4-wheel drive.
+The wheels receive torque from the engine via a driveshaft.
+The main function of the differential is to allow both wheels on the axle to turn at different speeds when turning.
+When cornering, the wheels on the outside need to rotate at a higher speed versus the wheels on the inside of the bend. if the wheels were joined/locked by a solid driveshaft then the wheels would have to slip to successfully turn.
 The clever gear design inside the differential allows the left and right wheels to safely turn at different speeds.
+Hence the term “Differential”

 Spider gears are allowed to make 2 kinds of rotation.